 - Ingredients: If the ingredients list is long and unnecessary, then you lose this part of the battle.
 There are few industry standards across the board, but a good quality oat milk should contain minimal additives, preservatives, flavoring or refined sugar.

 - Refined sugars and phosphates: It’s best to steer clear of sweetened varieties with added sugars and phosphates.
 Although phosphates are on the generally recognized as safe list assembled by the Food and Drug Administration, they are naturally found in many foods.
-People have been consuming much larger quantities of industrially processed foods with high levels of phosphates, which is a cause for safety concerns.
+People have been consuming much larger quantities of industrially processed foods with high levels of phosphates, which is a cause for safety concerns and can subdue weight loss goals.

 - Organic and non-GMO: Depending on which side of the fence you stand, both of these can be an important part of the decision process.
 Organic oats are less likely to be contaminated with glyphosate residue, a probable carcinogen now labeled by the World Health Organization.